Biochemical Predestination

 Biochemical Predestination is a 1969 book by Dean H. Kenyon and Gary Steinman which argued in support of biochemical evolution.

 In the book, Kenyon and Steinman conclude that "Life might have been biochemically predestined by the properties of attraction that exist between its chemical parts, especially between amino acids in proteins."
 They argued that life originated with the chemical properties of amino acids causing them to be attracted to each other, forming long protein chains, most important in every living cell.
 Kenyon believed that proteins were directly formed by attraction between amino acids without DNA coding, and that these were derivatives from non-living raw chemicals in a conducive environment.

 In 1976 Kenyon was persuaded by the young Earth creationist arguments of A. E. Wilder-Smith.
 In the 1982 foreword he wrote to What Is Creation Science? by Henry M. Morris and Gary Parker, Kenyon said that he no longer accepted the pro-evolution arguments in Biochemical Predestination.
 At the Edwards v.
 Aguillard trial he provided an affidavit in support of creation science and noted the book as one of his publications.
-Kenyon subsequently became a co-author of Of Pandas and People which rebranded creation science as intelligent design.
+In 1989 Kenyon became a co-author of Of Pandas and People which rebranded creation science as intelligent design.